-The Spring Banquet is a community-wide celebration of the story of the past year as we move into the Spring Term.
-We gather for a meal, celebrate the yearly La Danse Award recipients, dance, and enjoy being together one last time as a community before the spring term and break.
+The Spring Banquet is a community-wide celebration of the story of the past year.
+We gather for a meal, celebrate the yearly La Danse Award recipients, dance, and enjoy being together one last time as a community as we mark the end of the year.